How to Create Barcode Signature in PDF using Java

 3. Legal Contract Management

-Scenario: Law firm needs to track contract versions and amendments.
+Scenario: A law firm needs to track contract versions and amendments.

 4. Medical Records Security

-Scenario: Hospital needs to prevent unauthorized record access.
+Scenario: A hospital wants to prevent unauthorized record access.

 Performance Optimization Tips